recharts/recharts/README.md

 ```

 All the components of Recharts is clearly separated.
 The lineChart is composed by x axis, tooltip, grid, and line items, and each of them is an independent React Component.
 The clear seperation and composition of components is one of the principle Recharts follow.

+## Module Formats

+- [babel-plugin-recharts](https://github.com/recharts/babel-plugin-recharts) A simple transform to cherry-pick Rcharts modules so you don’t have to.

 ## Contribution